adajel/supplementary-code-accurate-numerical-simulation/README.md

 Repository containing code for generating results presented in "Accurate numerical simulation of electrodiffusion and osmotic water movement in brain tissue".
-The sub-directories contain implementations of the different schemes:
+The sub-directories contain implementations of the different numerical schemes:

 * model_zeroflow_BDF2
     Contains implementation of a DG0/CG1 scheme with BDF2 PDE time stepping